hosam-hubspire/react-native-upload/README.md

       method: "POST",
       headers: { "Content-Type": "application/json" },
       body: JSON.stringify({
-        uploadType, // "chunked" or "simple"
+        uploadType, // "chunked", "simple", or "thumbnail"
-        mediaType,
+        mediaType, // Not required for thumbnails
         contentType,
         extension,
         totalParts, // Only used when uploadType is "chunked"